remix-run/react-router/docs/hooks/use-navigate.md

 ## `options.relative`

-By default, navigation is relative to the route hierarchy, so `..` will go up one `Route` level.
+By default, navigation is relative to the route hierarchy (`relative: "route"`), so `..` will go up one `Route` level.
 Occasionally, you may find that you have matching URL patterns that do not make sense to be nested, and you'd prefer to use relative _path_ routing.
-You can opt into this behavior with `relative: true`:
+You can opt into this behavior with `relative: "path"`:

 ```jsx
 // Contact and EditContact do not share additional UI layout